vudoan1708-cyber/Emotion-Based-Music-Streaming-App-WEB/README.md

 # Use case
 There are 2 ways that you can run the code.

-## 1st Step
+## 1st Way
-This step requires you to have two terminals to run your frontend and backend separately.
+This way requires you to have two terminals to run your frontend and backend separately.

 ### Frontend
 Change your working directory on your 1st terminal to the frontend folder